Art Bento Program at HiSAM

-The Hawai’i State Museum (HiSAM) is used as a learning laboratory for students in grades 2-6 in public and charter schools.
+The Art Bento Program uses the Hawai’i State Museum (HiSAM) as an active learning laboratory for students in grades 2-6 Oahu public and public charter schools.

 Next is the museum visit, during which students participate in an inquiry-based guided tour in the HiSAM galleries and experience viewing original artworks.
 They also engage in an arts lesson with their Teaching Artist, and explore art concepts through hands-on activities in the “I Love Art Gallery.”

 Art Bento culminates in a post-visit lesson in the classroom.
 Students reflect on the museum experience, review concepts and vocabulary, exhibit or perform products created, and reflect on the artwork they have made.